meishinlee/airline-reservation-system/readme.md

     - Top 5 Customers (DONE, but need to add more customers for test case)
     - Logout (finished)
 - Airline Staff Homepage
-    - View flights <- All done except view flight customers
+    - View flights <- All done
     - Create flights (done)<--By default should i have a 'On time' Flight status (updates table)?
     - Update stuff (done)
     - Logout (Finished)